fernandoyoulife/Renegados-Cata-4.3.4/README.md

 - Professionally developed;
 - All class and races combinations are fixed.

-This is the new source of DeathCore Team that we are updating slowly.
+This is the new source of Renegadoswow Team that we are updating slowly.
 Sincerely, Team Death Noffearr ProjecT™.

 ##Required Files